ug-cp/precise_sntp/README.md

 This library is an implementation of the Simple Network Time Protocol (SNTPv4) for the arduino platform.

-In contrast to other implementations this library allows subseconds precision.
+In contrast to other implementations this library allows sub-second precision.

 As all (S)NTP implementation for arduino it is simplified.

+Since in SNTP no mitigation algorithms are done, a precision of sub-milliseconds is not meaningful.
+Therefore we concentrate here to get the time with a precision of a few milliseconds.
+The returned epoch in different formats is always calculated using `millis()`.

 ## Install